top of page

 Next, her best friend and family came by and tried and tried but they could not get her out of that hole.

-Finally, another woman came skipping along and promptly jumped the hole with the first woman.
+Finally, another woman came skipping along and promptly jumped in the hole with the first woman.

 “What are you doing?
 Now we are both stuck in here!” cried the first woman.